yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 ### Task 3: Web App

-In these steps, you will provision a Web App in a new App Service Plan.
+In these steps, you will provision a Web App in a new App Service Plan

 #### Tasks to complete:

 1. Provision a web app to host the website.
 Create an App Service Plan in the Resource Group and region you used previously.
 Name the Web App something like 'contosoeventsweb-SUFFIX'.

-2. Select pricing tier S1 Standard.
+2. Select pricing tier S1 Standard

 #### Exit criteria: